pteran24/cv/README.md

 # cv
-Project created using html from The Complete 2019 Web Development Bootcamp at udemy.com
+Project #1, created using only html from The Complete 2019 Web Development Bootcamp at udemy.com